Unless you are living under a rock, you heard about the cup.

 Reason number 3: you are going to save money.
 A discreet amount of ding-ding.

-Almost 2,000 dollars down the drain VS the 20$ of the cup that will stay with you for 10 years.
+Close to 2000$ down the drain, versus the 20$ of the cup staying with you for the next ten years.

 Reason number 4: you can carry it wherever you go.